iabhibits/Assignments_2/README.md

 **References:**

-    The starter kit for project is taken from Stanford CS224N (http://web.stanford.edu/class/cs224n/)
+    The Basic starter code used in this project is taken from Stanford CS224N (http://web.stanford.edu/class/cs224n/)